Bplotka/alertmanager-client-go/README.md

 Go client for https://github.com/prometheus/alertmanager API.
 Useful for automatic end-to-end tests.

-Created, since I needed such, but it seems that it will be soon available in https://github.com/prometheus/client_golang!
+EDIT: Created this repo, since I needed such thing, but aborted any effort - it seems that it will be soon available in https://github.com/prometheus/client_golang!

 See https://github.com/prometheus/client_golang/pull/263 for details.
 Specifically: